zacharylhertz/zacharylhertz.github.io/_posts/2021-11-18-educational-polarization.md

 # Black Americans without a college degree increasingly identify as Independents

-The attrition in the share of self-identified Republicans among white, Hispanic and Asian Americans with a college degree seems to be driven somewhat by a switch to identfying as Independents; these groups all increasingly identified as Independents between 2008 and 2020.
+The attrition in the share of self-identified Republicans among white, Hispanic and Asian Americans with a college degree seems to be driven somewhat by a switch to identifying as Independents; these groups all increasingly identified as Independents between 2008 and 2020.

 Among those without a college education, the trends were less uniform.
 The rate of self-identifying as an Independent appears generally stable among white and Hispanic Americans.
 The estimate for the share of Asian Americans without a college degree who identified as Independents seems to have increased in 2020 from 2008, but due to large standard errors these differences should not be seen as statistically significant.